 As well as the usual hot coffee beverages, they also offer a cold cappuccino option that is perfect for hot days.
 They also serve sandwiches and pastries.
 Although best known for their cappuccinos, their pastrami sandwiches are also very popular and another reason many locals stop here.

-It’s a little bit off the beaten path compared to most of our other suggestions, in that it is not next to any huge tourist attractions, so it gets far fewer tourists.
+This coffeeshop is a bit further out than many of our recommendations and is not next to any huge tourist attractions.
 But it is not that you have to go too far out of your way to find it either.
-The location is near the Roman Jewish Ghetto area and near Ponte Sisto.
+The location is near the Roman Jewish Ghetto, Ponte Sisto, and just across the river from the Trastevere neighborhood.

-Note that although many of our recommended locations are open in the evening, because the focus here is on cappuccinos and pastrami, they open early but close by 5pm or 6pm each evening.
+Note that although many of our recommended locations are open in the evening; however, because the focus here is on cappuccinos and pastrami, they open early but close by 5pm or 6pm each evening.

 Address: Via Arenula, 50

-Nearby Attractions: Jewish Museum & Synagogue (4 minute walk) & Marcello Theater (7 minute walk)
+Nearby Attractions: Jewish Museum & Synagogue (4 minute walk), Trastevere neighborhood (5 minute walk), Marcello Theater (7 minute walk), Bocca della Verità (11 minute walk)

 Website: https://www.facebook.com/luigi.santoro48/ (Facebook page)